Best Chest Exercises & Workouts for Women

 Generally, 8-12 repetitions in each set is good for a beginner, depending on the weight and goal of your exercise.

-Working out at home and tailoring your own fitness journey to your needs is a great first step, but professional and curated advice for your journey exists with Village Gym.
+Working out at home and tailoring your own fitness journey to your needs is a great first step, but professional and curated advice for your journey exists with Village Health & Wellness Clubs.

 Village Gym has everything you’d need to get and stay fit, be it for chest workouts or any other kind of workout plan you envision.
 From expert personal trainers to state-of-the-art machines, you won’t find a better equipped gym and environment to reach your personal goals within.

-Browse our different membership options and find your closest Village Gym and book a tour.
+Browse our different membership options and find your closest gym and book a tour.
 We’re more than happy to take you through our facilities!

 GOT GOALS?